A Drug That Eases Miscarriages Is Difficult For Women To Get

 Kaye says the ACLU's case is not currently affected by the new research about mifepristone's use in miscarriage, but she is hopeful more widespread use of the medication will decrease stigma.

-Kirstin Herbst, who took mifepristone and misoprostol for a miscarriage this past summer, says she still feels sad about the loss of her pregnancies.
-She's hopeful she'll have a baby in the future.
+Herbst, who took mifepristone and misoprostol for a miscarriage this past summer, says she still feels sad about the loss of her pregnancies.
+She is hopeful she'll have a baby in the future.

 And meanwhile, she says she feels sympathy for women in the U.S. who aren't able to get the medication that made a difficult time for her a little bit easier.